 Total corrugated products volume sold for the three months ended September 30, 2006 decreased 3.2% to 7.8 billion square feet.
 On a comparable shipments-per-workday basis, corrugated products volume was equal to the third quarter of 2005.
 The percentage change in volume on a total basis differs from the per-workday percentage change because the third quarter of 2005 had two more workdays than the third quarter of 2006.
 The third quarter of 2005 contained 64 workdays while the same period in 2006 contained only 62 workdays.
 Shipments-per-workday is calculated by dividing our total corrugated products volume during the quarter by the number of workdays within the quarter.
 Containerboard volume to external domestic and export customers was up 28.3% for the three months ended September 30, 2006 from the three months ended September 30, 2005.
-Containerboard mill production for the three months ended September 30, 2005.
+Containerboard mill production for the three months ended September 30, 2006 was 621,000 tons compared to 601,000 tons in the same period in 2005.